andorp/order-taking/README.md

 ### Server

-Install Idris2 which version must match the one marketd the [VERSIONS](https://github.com/andorp/order-taking/blob/main/VERSIONS) file.
+ * Install Idris2 which version must match the one marketd the [VERSIONS](https://github.com/andorp/order-taking/blob/main/VERSIONS) file.
+OR
+ * If you Idris2 release version installed, check out the corresponding tag from 0.4.0

 For dependencies install `nodejs`, `npm` and packages: